back to top

 The Paris end of Potts Point

-Thought Melbourne have all the cool laneways?
-Potts Point, or the Paris end of Kings Cross, is crammed with designer shopping and artisanal delicatessens, and some of Sydney’s best bars and restaurants in a village of beautiful tree-lined streets and one particularly hip and revitalised laneway – Llankelly Place.
+Did you think Melbourne had all the cool laneways?
+Potts Point, or the Paris end of Kings Cross, is crammed with designer shopping, artisanal delicatessens, and some of Sydney’s best bars and restaurants in a village of beautiful tree-lined streets and one particularly hip and revitalised laneway—Llankelly Place.

-Dear Saint Eloise, on the corner of Orwell Street, feels more like you are relaxing in your friend’s dining room with one of the best wine libraries and selections of tasty bites around.
-The roe boats, burrata with charred bread and mint, and smoked mussels are simply to die for.
-Take a stroll down Macleay Street and you could think you were somewhere on the Left Bank of Paris.
+Dear Saint Eloise, on the corner of Orwell Street, feels more like you are relaxing in your friend’s dining room with one of the best wine libraries and selections of tasty bites.
+The roe boats, burrata with charred bread and mint, and smoked mussels are to die for.
+Take a stroll down Macleay Street, and you could think you are somewhere on the left bank of Paris.
 Want to see some great theatre on the cheap?
 Check out the Darlinghurst, Hayes and Kings Cross Theatres for culture on a budget, and if you plan on getting some work done while in town, check out TwoSpace, where you can work from the rooftop of the Kings Cross Hotel.

 Creative Surry Hills